Marconiusiii/OhCraps/README.md

 #### Take Down Don't Pass Bet and Odds

 Due to the overall low House edge that Don't Pass bets have in casinos, the Don't Pass Bet and Don't Pass Odds can actually be taken down at any point of game play.
 It is not a contractual bet like the Pass Line, which has to stay up until a Point is hit or a 7 out.
 This game option will only appear if you make a Don't Pass bet before the Come Out roll.
-Type 'y' and hit Enter to take down the bet, and your DOn't Pass Bet and Odds will be returned to you, and you will not be able to make another Don't Pass bet until the next Come Out roll.
+Type 'y' and hit Enter to take down the bet, and your Don't Pass Bet along with your Odds will be returned to you, and you will not be able to make another Don't Pass bet until the next Come Out roll.

 #### Come and Don't Come